statamic-rad-pack/meilisearch/README.md

 MeiliSearch can only index 1000 words... which isn't so great for long markdown articles.

-#### Update
+> [!NOTE]
-As of version 0.24.0 the 1000 word limit [no longer exists](https://github.com/meilisearch/MeiliSearch/issues/1770) on documents, which makes the driver a lot more suited for longer markdown files you may use on Statamic.
+> As of version 0.24.0 the 1000 word limit [no longer exists](https://github.com/meilisearch/MeiliSearch/issues/1770) on documents, which makes the driver a lot more suited for longer markdown files you may use on Statamic.

 #### Solution 1
 On earlier versions, you can overcome this by breaking the content into smaller chunks: